 Add the freshly ground black to a large sauté pan set over medium heat and toast until fragrant, 45 seconds to 1 minute.
-Add a half cup of pasta water to the pan, then add the cold butter and olive oil and bring to a simmer.
+Add the butter/oil until the butter melts and bubbles.
 Swirl the sauce regularly so that the olive oil and butter combine.
 Pour in half the water, let it bubble, and stir to mix with the butter/oil and pepper.

 Add the pasta to the pan and toss to combine with the sauce.
 On low heat add the cheese slowly while tossing or stirring so that the cheese melts evenly and makes a sauce with the water/butter/oil.
-Add more pasta water if needed to adjust the sauce to the right consistency.
+Add the rest of the pasta water and mix until creamy.

 The Pecorino region of Italy makes wonderful white wines that pair perfectly with this dish.
 In the photo below I served my cacio e pepe with a Pecorino white, oven baked halibut, and my caesar salad.